-Make sure you understand all of the terms and conditions of your vacation package before you agree to purchase it, and get in writing the cancellation and refund policy of any business you deal with, including booking agents, tour operators, and lodging providers.
-Some businesses may charge a fee for changes to your itinerary or may keep a portion of your deposit, even if you cancel months in advance.

-If you are comparing travel packages, you may find that some businesses provide a breakdown of the package price.
-If a business does not list individual prices for each service, consider asking for a breakdown of the package price.

-Some accommodations may be described as "rustic."
+- Make sure you understand all of the terms and conditions of your vacation package before you agree to purchase it, and get in writing the cancellation and refund policy of any business you deal with, including booking agents, tour operators, and lodging providers.
+Some businesses may charge a fee for changes to your itinerary or may keep a portion of your deposit, even if you cancel months in advance. - If you are comparing travel packages, you may find that some businesses provide a breakdown of the package price.
+If a business does not list individual prices for each service, consider asking for a breakdown of the package price. - Some accommodations may be described as "rustic."
 This can range from a luxury hotel with a log-cabin façade to an actual log cabin with an outhouse.
 Before you book a room, clarify what amenities-and utilities-are included.

-• Pay attention to whether the business is seasonal, as many vendors may only be in Alaska during the summer tourist season (about May to September) and may shut their doors come autumn.
-If this is so, make sure you have an alternate, off-season business address and phone number.
+Pay attention to whether the business

+in Alaska during the summer tourist season (about May to September) and may shut their doors come autumn.
+If this is so, make sure you have an alternate, offseason business address and phone number.